reshinto/reshinto.github.io/docs/languageSpecific/java/parallelConcurrentMultithreading.md

 - Concurrent programming is useful for I/O dependent tasks like graphical user interfaces
   - when user clicks a button to execute an operation
   - to avoid locking up the user interface until it is completed
-    - we can run the operation in a spearate concurrent thread
+    - we can run the operation in a separate concurrent thread
       - thus leaving the thread that's running the UI free to accept new inputs

 #### Parallel